bennidi/kermit/README.md

 ##License
-For fun and personal enjoyment of rebellious acts, the code is currently released under the [WTFPL](https://en.wikipedia.org/wiki/WTFPL)
+For fun and personal enjoyment of rebellious acts the code is currently released under the [WTFPL](https://en.wikipedia.org/wiki/WTFPL)
 (Do What The Fuck You Want To Public License).
 See the [License.md](License.md)